To be qualified, a backflow prevention device tester must complete and pass the Cross Connection Control (CCC) course.

 The OWWA CCC Committee has implemented a 5 year registration plan that harmonizes registration of Certified CCC testers in the OWWA database with the 5 year recertification requirement.
 Your registration in the database will be for a period of 5 years, you will no longer receive an annual renewal fee.
 The five year registration will be implemented gradually and starts with testers that re-certified in 2012.

 A certificate number followed by R12 (e.g. 07123R12) indicates that the tester was re-certified in 2012 and is registered in the OWWA database for a period of five years.
 Similarly, testers re-certified in subsequent years will be registered for 5 years.
 (Note: Testers that are certified in 2012 and subsequent years will also be registered in the database for 5 years)

 In addition to the certificate, testers are issued a wallet card that has their name, certificate number, certification date, and expiry date.
 Municipalities, water purveyors, and the public should ensure that the person that is testing a backflow preventer is in possession of the above noted documents.

 If you have any questions about the validity of a certificate please check with the OWWA office.

 It is also important to note that a person who holds a current Cross Connection Control Testers Certification Certificate (or re-certification certificate) issued by OWWA is eligible for registration in other participating Canadian Sections if they move their residence.
 The individual must apply to the new Section they will be moving to and pay the required fees established by that Section for registering.

-For a list of active CCC certificate numbers – updated as of September 23, 2014 – please click here. (press control F while viewing the document to find an specific number in the list)
+For a list of active CCC certificate numbers – updated as of October 22, 2014 – please click here.